 The course is a blended by design course and draws on technology enhanced learning to support the student experience.
 The School has developed guidance for the delivery of a blended learning course.
 The aim of the guidance is to provide staff involved in the organisation of teaching and learning activities a robust framework that outlines the pedagogic principles underpinning the blended curriculum and standards for the delivery of the course and modules.
 The adoption of a blended and flexible approach to learning provides an opportunity to combine on campus learning activities with synchronous and asynchronous online activities.
 This will enable students to engage with learning activities in a dynamic and interactive way and provide opportunities to develop their digital capabilities.
-There is a mixture of blended and non\blended modules on the course providing a structure that supports the transition into university and the development of the knowledge skills and attributes required to become a nurse.
+There are a mixture of blended and non-blended modules on the course providing a structure that supports the transition into university and the development of the knowledge skills and attributes required to become a nurse.
 Belonging is fostered by the development of a community of learning.
 This is supported by the key principles outlined.
-Future Skills are embedded into the course by their integration into a module in each year.